rahulchauhan049/GSOC_shinyApp_challenge/proposed visualizations/proposed visualizations.md

 ## Taxonomic
 ### 1 Pie chart
+Pie charts are generally used to show proportional data in the form of slice of pie.

+Pie chart can be used to represent percentage of different species in biodiversity data.
 ![Pie Chart](assets/taxonomical/piechart.PNG)

 ### 2 Word Cloud

 ![Word Cloud](assets/taxonomical/wordcloud.PNG)
+A visualisation method that displays how frequently words appear in a given body of text, by making the size of each word proportional to its frequency.
+All the words are then arranged in a cluster or cloud of words.
+Alternatively, the words can also be arranged in any format: horizontal lines, columns or within a shape.

 ### 3 Bubble cloud
+Bubble cloud are very similar to word cloud.
+Item with more frequency are in a bigger bubble than other items.
 ![Bubble Cloud](assets/taxonomical/bubble-d3.png)

 ### 4 Bar chart, Radial bar chart
+Bar Charts represent data as horizontal or vertical bars.
+The length of each bar is proportional to the value of the variable at theat point in time.

+In Biodiversity data, bar charts can help to view density of different speices in pertiular year.

 ![Bar chart, Radial bar chart](assets/taxonomical/bar.png)

 ### 5 Dendrogram